 New Jersey residents deserve seamless access to education and training pathways that yield industry-valued credentials.
 Navigating those pathways is difficult even in good times.
 But with accelerating changes in the workforce needs of employers and the impact of the COVID-19 pandemic on the labor market, developing an dynamic state workforce development strategy and education ecosystem has become uniquely challenging – and essential.

-We are launching a broad and important effort to promote the earning of stackable, industry-valued credentials by designing and offering robust and inclusive pathways that will be guided by industry-specific employer leadership groups and informed by cutting-edge labor market data.
+We launched a broad and important effort to promote the earning of stackable, industry-valued credentials by designing and offering robust and inclusive pathways that will be guided by industry-specific employer leadership groups and informed by cutting-edge labor market data.
 This effort focuses on the development of Pathway and Skills Collaborativesin the state’s leading industries:

 Pathway and Skills Collaboratives: Pathway Tuesdays